Vendor Payment Options

 For confidentiality and security reasons Accounts Payable CANNOT Accept an emailed UO Request for Wire Transfer form or emailed banking information!

-- Due to increased number of outgoing wire transfers due to Covid-19, PLEASE ALLOW A MINIMUM of 3 days for processing.
+1. Due to increased number of outgoing wire transfers, PLEASE ALLOW A MINIMUM of 3 days for processing.
 If the wire transfer is absolutely a RUSH then please notify apbao@uoregn.edu that you have a RUSH wire transfer, otherwise Accounts Payable will work to get the wire transfer processed as quickly as it can.

-Foreign Payment unable to be issued as a check, ACH, IAT or wire transfer
+Foreign Payment unable to be issued as a Check, ACH, or Wire Transfer

 Under these uncommon situations you may need to do the following: